Tonny-liu/PersonalWeb/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Teng Liu is a postdoctoral researcher in Earth system at [Prof. Niklas Boers’ lab](https://www.asg.ed.tum.de/esm/home/) at TUM.
+His research interests include tipping points and teleconnections in the Earth system, critical phenomena in physical systems, and critical dynamics in complex systems.